 So, make sure you obtain all the information that is freely available in the public domain.
 The CCS has undertaken stakeholder engagement and from these sessions has documented information on how they are going to progress with the bid process (e.g. timescales, phasing, “lotting” structure, commercial objectives etc).
 This information is available for EVERYONE on the following links:

-- CCS Permanent Recruitment Framework (scroll down to the bottom and check out the links to the PIN, webinar slides and most importantly the “permanent recruitment 2 pager” which will give you all available information).
+- CCS Permanent Recruitment Framework (scroll down to the bottom and check out the links to the PIN, webinar slides dated 1st March 2018 and the “permanent recruitment 2 pager” which will give you all available information).

 What preparation can I do in advance?